JehhFeitosa/JehhFeitosa/README.md

 I discovered the world of technology recently, while working as an accountant at a Brazilian retail giant.
 Since then, I have been studying and getting involved more and more, in this universe spectacular lineup.
-I have already developed academic projects with PHP, Html5, Css3, Java, Selenium, ActiveMQ, MongoDB, PostgreSql, Postman and SpringBoot.
+I have already developed academic projects with Java 8, Selenium, ActiveMQ, MongoDB, PostgreSql, Postman, SpringBoot, PHP, HTML5 and
+CSS3, .

 - 👀 I’m study SQL, JAVA, GO and your framework's.